mozilla-services/docs/source/token/apis.rst

     A change in the value of this header will cause the user's node allocation to be reset.
 Clients should include any client-side state that is necessary for accessing the selected app.

-    For example, clients accessing :ref:`server_syncstorage_api_15` might
+For example, clients accessing :ref:`server_syncstorage_api_15` would include a hex-encoded
-    include a hex-encoded hash  of the encryption key in this header, since a change in the encryption key will make any existing data unreadable.
+    hash of the encryption key in this header, since a change in the encryption key will make any existing data unreadable.

+    Updated values of the **X-Client-State** will be rejected with an error status of **"invalid-client-state"** if:

+      * The proposed new value is in the server's list of previously-seen client-state values for that user.
+      * The client-state is missing or empty, but the server has previously seen a non-empty client-state for that user.
+      * The user's IdP provides generation numbers in their identity certificates, and the changed client-state value does not correspond to an increase in generation number.

 Response Headers